healthbridgeltd/ui-tests-boilerplate/README.md

   }
 }
 ```
 Here we have set up the actual actions that need to carried out by the Cypress driver.
-While storing out element value as constants.
-Ideally we can also store the personal information in a json or js object if need be.
-But for this example we have stuck with the basics.
+While storing our element values as constants.
+Ideally we can also store the personal information in a JSON or JavaScript object if need be.
+But for this example we have stuck to the basics.
 ## Running the Tests
-Once the tests have been set up we can either run them using the Cypress UI as shown above with:
+Once the tests have been set up, we can either run them using the Cypress UI as shown above with:
 ```bash
 npm run cypress:open:{environment}
 ```